shinexavier/ollamaX/README.md

     Select a model to start:
     ```
     Type the number corresponding to the model you want to use (e.g., `1`) and press Enter.
-3.  **Set the context size**: You will be prompted to enter a context size.
+3.  **Set the context size**: You will be prompted to enter a context size in Kilobytes (KB).
     ```
-    Enter context size [4096]:
+    Enter context size in KB [4]:
     ```
-    You can type a number (e.g., `8192`) and press Enter, or just press Enter to accept the default value shown in the brackets.
+    You can type a number (e.g., `8` for 8192) and press Enter, or just press Enter to accept the default value.

 The script will then handle the process of creating the Modelfile, building the custom model, and starting the Ollama server.